-Currently the advertising fee is 1% of gross sales.
+Currently the advertising fee is 1% of gross sales if your store is located outside the metropolitan Phoenix area, and 2.5% if your store is located within the metropolitan Phoenix area.
 Fees go to National Marketing, Brand Building and Local Marketing.
 Your Samurai Sam's representative will be able to provide additional information.
 However, some areas of the country operate in co-ops and have additional advertising fees tied in for the use of local co-op marketing.

 The Samurai Sam's team will guide you through all phases of the site selection, lease negotiation, construction, training, Grand Opening and ongoing processes for marketing and operations.

 The Samurai Sam's and real estate teams work at securing the best locations in each city.
 Once you become a franchisee, you can also work with the Samurai Sam's team to research and suggest outstanding Samurai Sam's sites.